 Don’t fear, it’s not all cut-backs; you get access to new features.

 SE and Series 6 users can both enjoy the accurate accelerometer and altimeter as well as noise monitoring, fall detection and improved emergency SOS features.
+See a comparison of all the Apple Watch models here.

 Release date and price